bitcrowd/carbonite/README.md

 <h4>⚠️&ensp;Long running / parallel transactions and the outbox order</h4>

-When a `Carbonite.Transaction` record is created at the beginning of an operation in your application, it records the "current" transaction identifier in its `id` field.
-As PostgreSQL lazily allocates this number (*simplification*: when a transaction first modifies data), this `INSERT` statement is usually also when this number is pulled from its global sequence.
+When a `Carbonite.Transaction` record is created at the beginning of an operation in your application, it records the "current" sequence value in its `id` field.
 The record in the `transactions` table becomes visible to other transactions when the current transaction is committed.

 A few observations can be made from this: